wazuh/wazuh-documentation/source/user-manual/agents/remove-agents/index.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description:Learn how to remove agents in this section of the Wazuh documentation.
+  :description: Learn how to remove agents in this section of the Wazuh documentation.

 .. _remove_agents: